nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### 2. Technical requirements

-You can write interactive guides one by one, as bespoke software.
+You can create interactive guides one by one, as bespoke software.
 This is the approach I take.

 Your content editors might want to build tools themselves.
 They could create and update interactive guides without hiring expensive software developers every time.
 A tool could help them create flowcharts, and automatically turn those flowcharts into an interactive guide for the website.